WHAT EXACTLY IS LIFTING EQUIPMENT AND WHAT TASKS CAN IT HANDLE?

 - Rapid routes.
 Mobile lifting equipment accompanies employees on their routes – from receiving to the shelf or from warehouse to production.
 This reduces the time needed to traverse internal routes.

 - Careful materials handling.
-Manually moving car tyres, drums, boxes, reels and crates is quite cumbersome.
+Manually moving car tyres, drums, reels, crates and boxes is quite cumbersome.
 If the objects to be moved are bulky or very heavy, they often suffer from accidental mishandling – because if employees have to concentrate on bringing drums weighing 300 kilograms to the site as quickly as possible, it is difficult to be especially careful at the same time.

 - Simple assembly and processing.
 Lifting equipment can be configured individually.
 If, for example, reels need to be rotated for replacement, this can be done with a reel manipulator on the lifting column.
 If a drum needs to be tipped out during production, the electric control on the lifter is faster, easier and more accurate than the manual alternative.